Cosmic-Chatter/Constellation/control_server/README.md

 ### Recording data

-To use Flexible Tracker for data collection, navigate to `<server address>:<server port>/tracker.html`.
+To use Flexible Tracker for data collection, select yoru desired `template` from the web console settings view and click the "Launch" button.
 All available `template`s will be available from the dropdown list.
 Once you are ready to send a session (one set of observations), press the Record button.
 This will transmit the data to Control Server for storage.
 Please note that a network connection to the server is required to send data; if such a connection is not available, a popup will appear and the Record button will be disabled.

 Data are stored in the Control Server under `flexible-tracker/data/<template name>.txt`.
 Each row is a single JSON object representing one session.

+### Downloading and managing data

+Once you have collected some data, you can easily download it as a comma-separated values (CSV) file that cane be read by Microsoft Excel or another data analysis app.
+To do so, go to the settings view from the web console and select the appropriate `template`.
+Then, click the "Download data" button and a CSV download will be initiated in your browser.

+By clicking the "Clear data" button, you can erase the existing data.
+This action cannot be undone.

 ## Integrating with **_Constellation_**
 The control server communicates with `component`s using HTTP requests.
 Connecting a custom `component` is as simple as sending and receiving the appropriate requests.